 Depending on where a VA is based, their experience and/or their skills, they can charge anywhere between $1 to $100+ per hour.

 A lot of Virtual Assistants these days offer packages to clients (either pre-made or custom).
 These can vary from weekly to monthly hours for a certain amount.
 For example $500 for 10 hours a week.

 In general with packages, the more hours you sign up for, the lower the hourly rate.

 As mentioned above, where a VA is in the world, can have affect on their rate.
 VAs in the same country usually have similar rates, where a different country could be drastically different.

 Check out our Virtual Assistant Directory and search by Country to find more details about our VAs from a particular Country.

 Why hire a Virtual Assistant?

-Savings & Skills are 2 of the key benefits of hiring a Virtual Assistant.
+Savings & Skills are two of the key benefits of hiring a Virtual Assistant.